 Visitors are encouraged to park in the metered parking lots across campus.
 Use the ParkMobile! app to pay from anywhere online, receive notifications before a meter expires and extend time to avoid parking tickets.
 Guests may also utilize the marked visitor parking spaces or they may stop by the Camp Building to obtain a visitor parking pass.

-Students, faculty and staff must display their parking pass at all times and utilize parking designated for their permit type on campus.
+Students, faculty and staff must register their vehicle with the parking operations office in order to park on campus.
 Specific parking areas are designated for students by class status.
 Students should apply for a parking pass at the beginning of each academic year.

 Faculty and staff may register their vehicles to obtain parking permits anytime, and permanent staff and faculty parking permits are non-expiring.
 An employee is defined as a person who is paid by the University or a private contractor such as Aramark, is listed as an employee in Human Resources or in Academic Affairs, and is not at the University primarily for their own educational advancement.